 Feeling insecure about something?

 If you are a woman who is fighting insecurities, you must remember that you are not alone in your journey.
 Many women understand the struggles you are facing.
 Consider an appointment with a counselor to help you navigate your misgivings.
 Reach out to our offices today.
-We will connect you to a counselor that can guide you on the journey to overcome your insecurities and help you build confidence and self-esteem.
+We will connect you to a counselor from San Diego Christian Counseling who can guide you on the journey to overcome your insecurities and help you build confidence and self-esteem.

 Photo: